The Best Shaving Brush To Transform Your Shave

-Best Shaving Brush Kit with Boar Hair: Omega Professional Boar Hair Shaving Brush
+Shaving Brush Kit with Boar Hair: Omega Professional Boar Hair Shaving Brush

 The best shaving brush is typically made of badger hair; however, that’s not necessarily the case.
 Omega Professional Shaving Brushes are made of boar hair, and it works just as well as most badger hair brushes but for less than half the price.
 At less than $10, this shaving cream brush is a steal.
 You’ll be hard-pressed to find anything that works nearly as well for such a price.

-Like most boar hair brushes, this brush comes to you rather stiff with an odd smell, but the smell dissipates quickly, and the bristles will soften as they absorb water on your first shave.
+Like most boar hair brushes, this best shaving brush comes to you rather stiff with an odd smell, but the smell dissipates quickly, and the bristles will soften as they absorb water on your first shave.
 It will take a bit to break in, but once you do, it will be soft and supple.
 You do need to dry it properly upside down on a stand to keep it in good condition, but if you take care of it, it will last you for a long time.

 With a large knot and stiff bristles, this brush is perfect for lifting the hairs on your face.
 If you’re not lifting the hairs on your face before shaving, the razor might tug and pull at the hairs as you drag it across your jaw line.
 Any men experiencing razor bumps and ingrown hairs would benefit from this Omega boar’s hair shaving brush.
 Though the bristles are stiffer initially, you’ll find that you might even prefer them that way.

-Best Shaving Brush Kit for Budget Shavers: Miusco Shaving Set
+Shaving Brush Kit for Budget Shavers: Miusco Shaving Set

 This Miusco shaving razor and brush stand is the economical choice for anyone who loves the soft fibers of a badger hair brush, but isn’t willing to shell out the cash for a high-end one.
 This lovely stand keeps the brush in good condition and prevents the growth of bacteria and odor.
 The razor is compatible with Mach 3, Gillette Fusion, and Flexball so you can swap out the heads as you use them.

-Though the brush does shed initially, it should stop after about a week as you begin to break it in.
+Though this best shaving brush does shed initially, it should stop after about a week as you begin to break it in.
 It’s completely normal to see a bit of shedding from any brush of natural hair.
 In any case, it’s unbelievable value for money.
 For less than $30, you can get the stand, brush, and razor.
 It is guaranteed to improve your standard shaving experience, and it won’t break the bank.